AN3223/rustpiano/README.md

 # rustpiano
-Work in progress, compile in release mode.
+Work in progress.
+Compile in release mode.

 Rustpiano has only been tested on Linux.